GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 ```

 The output shows that the virtual device is publishing messages to the telemetry
 topic.
-Twenty-five messages are published.
+25 messages are published.

 ## Pull published messages